 Zoho CRM is the value leader in enterprise-grade customer relationship management, offering features typically reserved for expensive platforms (Salesforce) at small business pricing.
 It provides comprehensive contact and deal management, workflow automation via Blueprint (visual process designer), AI-powered lead scoring through Zia (Zoho's built-in AI assistant), and native telephony integration—all for $14-$52/user/month.
-The platform handles unlimited records, custom modules, and API access even on lower-tier plans, making it attractive for growing real estate teams watching budgets.
+The platform handles unlimited records, custom modules, and API access even on lower-tier plans, making it attractive for growing CRE acquisition teams watching budgets.

 Technical framework for CTOs evaluating AI solutions with Build vs Buy analysis